UT-HRI-DIY-BaseRepositories/Freestyle-Canvas/README.md

 # Freestyle-Canvas
-This is for student exploration
+This is for student exploration.
+See student guide 3.5a.